tonsky/tonsky.me/site/blog/work-2026/index.md

 ### Presenting things

-I don’t think it’s enough to just write code or make a good app.
+It’s not enough to write code or make a good app.
 You need to _explain_ what you did.
-Good problem statement is maybe as important as the solution.
+A well-communicated problem statement may be as important as the solution.

-I do believe half of the success of my open-source is due to well-written readmes.
+I believe half of the success of my open-source projects is due to well-written READMEs.

-You can check my podcasts appearances and talks at [tonsky.me/talks/](https://tonsky.me/talks/).

 ### Launching projects

+I launched a few projects over the years and have taken them through the full lifecycle, from idea to launch to long-term maintenance:

-- [Grumpy.Website](https://grumpy.website/) grew to 2k subscribers and 1k daily visitors,
+- [Grumpy Website](https://grumpy.website/) has grown to 2,000 subscribers since 2017.
-- [AlleKinos.de](https://tonsky.me/blog/allekinos/) grew to 1k daily completely organically.
+- [AlleKinos.de](https://tonsky.me/blog/allekinos/) has grown to 1,000 daily visitors since 2024.
-- [Fira Code](http://github.com/tonsky/FiraCode) regularly puts me in the [top 100 users of all of Github](https://gitranks.com/profile/tonsky).
-- [DataScript](https://github.com/tonsky/datascript), [Rum](https://github.com/tonsky/rum), [AnyBar](https://github.com/tonsky/AnyBar) and [Humble UI](https://github.com/HumbleUI/humbleui) show that I can make something people find useful pretty consistently.
+- [Fira Code](http://github.com/tonsky/FiraCode), [DataScript](https://github.com/tonsky/datascript), [Rum](https://github.com/tonsky/rum), [AnyBar](https://github.com/tonsky/AnyBar) and [Humble UI](https://github.com/HumbleUI/humbleui) show that I can make things people find useful pretty consistently.
-- This blog is currently [#34 most-popular human blog on HN of all time](https://refactoringenglish.com/tools/hn-popularity/)

-Again, I am mentioning this not because I want to show off (although this might be the only situation where being shy is not in my best interest.
-Normally I am very shy, though), but to demonstrate that I lived through all aspects of launching and maintaining a product over its lifespan.

 # Why this post?

+Mostly because I don’t want to miss an opportunity.
+I don’t want to take a less interesting role simply because I never heard about a better one.
+I want the next gig to be a part of my life I genuinely enjoy and look forward to.

+So this is an attempt to connect.
+If you are an ambitious research lab researching or a startup start-upping a developer tool, database, native application, or other technically ambitious product and think my experience could help, [let’s talk](mailto:niki@tonsky.me).